 Her first job as a lawyer was with the Ministry of Justice in the old Sokoto State.
 She then worked at Continental Merchant Bank, Lagos for seven years, and worked for a short time at NAL Merchant Bank.

 She moved to Aluminum Smelter Company, where she was the company secretary/legal adviser.
 After this, she worked at the Securities and Exchange Commission before being appointed Minister.

 President Umaru Yar’Adua appointed Mrs. Salamatu Hussaini Suleiman as Honourable Minister of Women Affairs and Social Development, the Federal Republic of Nigeria in December 2008 and went on to become the Honourable Minister of State, Foreign Affairs Ministry, the Federal Republic of Nigeria in 2010.

 She left office in March 2010 when Acting President Goodluck Jonathan dissolved his cabinet.
 In February 2012, Mrs. Suleiman was appointed Commissioner, Political Affairs, Peace and Security, ECOWAS Commission and completed her tenure at the end of April 2016.

-Mrs. Salamatu Hussaini Suleiman is currently on the Board of Stanbic IBTC Holdings, Nigeria as an Independent Non-Executive Director.
+Mrs. Salamatu Hussaini Suleiman served on the Board of Stanbic IBTC Holdings, Nigeria as an Independent Non-Executive Director.
 She is also an Independent Non-Executive Director on the Board of Flour Mills of Nigeria Plc.
 Which she joined on Wednesday 8th March 2017.

 In September 2009 Salamatu Hussaini Suleiman decried marginalization of women in Nigerian politics.
 She said that violence and male chauvinism were prevalent in the political climate, and coupled with lack of money few women were able to contest for public office.